hugo-eureka-esr/.github/profile/README.md

 Contributions are welcomed!
 Think of:

 * Bug fixes
-* Typo fixes
+* Fixing typos
-* Improved documentation
+* Improving documentation

-**New features are also welcome**, but please keep the goal mentione above in mind.
+**New features are also welcome**, but please keep the goal mentioned above in mind.